usadev1984/freelounge-bots-old/README.md

 # freelounge
 this project is a fork of [*CatLounge*](https://github.com/CatLounge/CatLounge) and it currently hosts the source code of freelounge's /sd/ and /bbc/ bots.

-## known issues
-after adding /toggletripcode and /vtripcode, tripcode errors appear in the log but they don't seem to effect using tripcodes.

 ## Changes
 you can find the latest changes in [changelog](changelog.txt) or check [change_history](change_history.txt) for the changes that were introduced during each update.